OF A MASTER

 EPIRBs operating on 406 MHz are detectable throughout the whole of the Australian SAR area with a high degree of accuracy.

-Satellite compatible EPIRBs operating on 121.5 and/or 243 MHz are also detectable, but with a slightly lesser degree of accuracy.
+Satellite compatible EPIRBs operating on 121.5 and/or 243 MHz are also detectable, but with a slightly lesser degree of accuracy, and are restricted to aviation usage.

 EPIRBs should be switched on as soon as a distress situation occurs and MUST REMAIN SWITCHED ON until the rescue is concluded or until otherwise instructed by the rescue unit or rescue authority,